 Moscow mules are refreshing on hot summer days, sure, but they’re also holiday-appropriate thanks to the strong ginger flavor.
 They strike that elusive balance between spicy, sweet and strong, and I’d sip one any day.

-Bonus: Moscow mules are super easy to make!
-You’ll need just three basic ingredients (ginger beer, vodka and lime).
-You’ll find exact measurements in the recipe provided below.
+Bonus: Moscow mules are super easy to make.
+You’ll need just three basic ingredients:

 The ginger beer component makes the biggest difference between a so-so and fantastic Moscow mule.
-So, I grabbed all the ginger beers I could find at the store and tried them at home with Mara.
+So, I bought all the ginger beers I could find and tried them at home.
+Keep reading to find my recommendations!

 Watch How to Make Moscow Mules